syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio-Code/create-project.md

 ### Component render code

-The Syncfusion® Document SDK PDF, Word, Excel and Powerpoint component render code is in the Razor files in the pages folder.
+The Syncfusion® Document SDK PDF, Word, Excel and PowerPoint component render code is in the Razor files in the pages folder.
 The render code is updated in these Razor files.

 | File name  | Code snippet added |
 |---|---|